Wondering what to do in Porto? Do you enjoy walking tours?

 St Francis Church is located near Praca do Infante and the Ribeira.
 It is a fine example of Gothic architecture which was completed in 1410 under the reign of King John I. It is said that 650 pounds of gold was used to decorate the interior of the church.

 Our Porto Walkers tour finished at 6.30pm at the Praca do Infante.
-Our guide “V” certainly earned everyone’s tips – he was a great story teller and we all came away with a lot of knowledge of Porto and we enjoyed the many sites that we were taken too.
+Our guide “V” certainly earned everyone’s tips – he was a great storyteller and we all came away with a lot of knowledge of Porto and we enjoyed the many sites that we were taken too.
 One of the best things to do in Porto is a tour with Porto Walkers.
-They have a range of tours on offer check our their facebook and website details listed below.
+They have a range of tours on offer check out their facebook and website details listed below.

 Porto Walkers Website for bookings.

-Check our Porto Walkers Tripadvisor for their latest reviews.
+Check out Porto Walkers Tripadvisor for their latest reviews.